Djokovic back into swing in Australia despite visa concerns

 MELBOURNE, Australia (AP) — Tennis star Novak Djokovic held a practice session at Melbourne Park on Tuesday, his second day out of detention, focusing on his Australian Open title defense while still facing the prospect of deportation because he’s not vaccinated for COVID-19.

-The top-ranked Serbian hit the show courts within hours of winning a legal battle Monday against the cancellation of his visa, based on procedural grounds.
-He returned Tuesday for a closed practice, with doors locked and only his support team allowed into Rod Laver Arena.
+The top-ranked Djokovic hit the show courts within hours of winning a legal battle Monday against the cancellation of his visa, based on procedural grounds.
+He returned Tuesday afternoon for a closed practice, with doors locked and only his support team allowed into Rod Laver Arena.

 Written By